North Athletic Complex

-The North Athletic Complex is a softball and soccer venue in Pittsburgh, Pennsylvania, United States.
+The North Athletic Complex is a softball, soccer, and basketball venue in Pittsburgh, Pennsylvania, United States.
 It is home to the Robert Morris Colonials softball and soccer teams of the NCAA Division I Northeast Conference.
 The venue has a capacity of 500.
+In 2018–19, Robert Morris's men's basketball team had to use this as their home arena while the UPMC Events Center was being constructed.

 The student recreation and fitness center is also located at the North Athletic Complex.